Crossing a border can be a long and stressful event…

 11. Try sweets in Yazd

 Yazd is known for its sweets and near the Amir Chakmakh mosque you will see several stores selling a variety of sweet things for you.
 Haj Khalifeh Rahbar is supposed to be the best.
 It is a tradition in Iran that whomever goes to Yazd brings back home candies for everyone to enjoy.
-There are several sweets that Yazd is famous for
+Some of it’s specialities are

 - Ghotab: deep fried almond filled pastries